CrimsonGlacier/DockerMSSQLPageCounter/README.md

     ...
     password = '<password hehere>'

-replace the server ip address with the sql1 IPv4Address you copied down earlier, keep the port number 1433 and save the file
+replace the server ip address with the sql1 IPv4Address you copied down earlier, keep the port number 1433 and save the file,
-        replcae the password with the password you created for the SA_PASSWORD env variable
+        replace the password with the password you created for the SA_PASSWORD env variable

 IN CMD type "cd .."
     type: docker build -t pythondocker -f Dockerfile .